attilammagyar/yomikata/README.md

  * Furigana is displayed for the first occurrence of each kanji in each paragraph.
 No roomaji.
-This is as close to a reading practice textbook as you can get, except for you have complete freedom in choosing the text you want to practice with.
+This is as close to a reading practice textbook as you can get, except for having complete freedom in choosing the text you want to practice with.

  * You have to translate the overall text for yourself, since Yomikata does not